iBaa/PlexConnect/README.md

 See the [Wiki - Advanced Settings][] for more details on configuration and advanced settings.

+## Support
+End user support is provided in Plex forums https://forums.plex.tv/tags/c/third-party/apps-tools/plexconnect.
+Please do not open new issues unless instructed to do so by the development team.

 ## More detailed Information about the files
 * __PlexConnect.py__ -
 Main script file, invoking the DNSServer and WebServer into seperate processes.